learn-co-students/ds-test-2/README.md

  24002.511402029148,
  177660.21087344288]

-### 2. What is the optimal number of degrees for our features in this model?
+### 2. What is the optimal number of degrees for our polynomial features in this model?
 In general, how does increasing the polynomial degree relate to the Bias/Variance tradeoff?

 <img src ="visuals/rsme_poly_2.png" width = "600">